lukagajic1/1800_202610_DTC06/README.md

 ## Features

 - Browse a list of events with images and details
-- Add and remove events to and from itinierary
+- Add and remove events to and from itinerary
+- Update profile picture and fields
 - Create events and add them to the database
 - View events on a dynamically loaded map
 - Responsive design for desktop and mobile